 So what can self-employed tradespeople do?

-The most effective way to protect your income is to take out Income Protection Insurance.
+The most effective way to protect your income is to take out Income Protection Insurance, sometimes described as sickness cover for self-employed workers or sick pay insurance.
 It's designed specifically for situations where you can't work because of illness or injury, and it pays you a regular monthly benefit to keep things ticking over.
+In simple terms, it acts as insurance to replace your income if you're off sick and unable to work.

 Here at Rhino, Income Protection Insurance pays up to 60% of your gross income when you're unable to work.
 That gives you a real financial cushion while you recover, without having to drain your savings or rely on family to cover the bills.
 Take a deep-dive here.